boniolp/MSAD/reproducibility_guide/README.md

 ## Train all models and evaluate them on the validation data

 We have created multiple `.sh` files to reproduce the results.
 Some of them are for training the models, and some are for evaluating them.
 Training all the models requires a significant amount of computing power and time.
-Thus, you can find all the trained models in the `weights.zip` folder on our drive (link provided in the README files in the `results/weights` directory), which includes deep learning, feature-based, and rocket models (the last two were added recently).
+Thus, you can find all the trained models in the `weights.zip` folder on our drive (link provided in the README file in the `results/weights` directory), which includes deep learning, feature-based, and rocket models (the last two were added recently).

 To train all the models again, run the following commands from the root directory: